Actyx/machines/machine-runner/README.md

 #### Errors Emittable On Command Calls

 A command call returns a promise.
-The promise's resolution marks the success of the events publication to Actyx.
+The promise's resolution marks the success of the events' publication to Actyx.

 ```typescript
 const whenParticularState = state.as(ParticularState)